El Parque Condominiums

 MAJOR OR MINOR IMPROVEMENT PROJECT IN THEIR HOME:

-• Step 2: Check if the project needs CTC approval using the information provided on the El Parque website.
+Step 2 - Check to see if the project needs CTC approval using the information provided on the website.

-• Step 5: Allow up to two weeks for approval depending on the complexity of the project.
-If approved, take the signed CTC form to the El Parque Administrator.
+Step 4 - Allow up to two weeks (or more, depending on the complexity of the project) for the decision process to unfold.

-• Step 7: Display the copy of the signed CTC form visibly on your property during construction.
+Step 6 - Display a copy of the signed CTC form on your property during construction.

 What do homeowners need to know before they begin their projects?